The Tenth Planet

 Episode 2

-There’s only one topic up for discussion in this episode and that’s General Wigner’s secretary who looks a bit like Verity Lambert.
+There’s only one topic up for discussion during this episode, and that’s General Wigner’s secretary who looks a bit like Verity Lambert.
 Well, her and the Cybermen, of course.

 Sue: They’ve all got capes on, now.
 Would you like me to knit a tiny cape for your action figure?

-Before she can goad me further, a Cyberman opens his mouth.
+Before she can goad me further, a Cyberman opens its mouth.

 Sue: Whoah!
 What the hell was that?